lsds/Teechain/README.md

 What we are not providing in this release is: (i) the ability to route funds across multiple channels; or (ii) the ability to write state to stable storage through the use of monotonic counters.
 Although both of these features are in fact already implemented, we will only be making them available in a future release.

-## Downloading the Teechain binaries

-To download the Teechain binaries, follow the download link at [teechain.network](https://teechain.network).
-This will require agreeing to a disclaimer before the files can be downloaded.
-The resulting download will be in the form of a tarball, and can be uncompressed using the command: ``tar xvzf teechain-alpha.tar.gz``.

 ## Teechain requirements